philipphomberger/GoBasicDnsServer/README.md

 Learning:
 - How DNS Works under the Hood.
-- How to read dns Protocol from binary.
+- How to read DNS Protocol from binary.
-- How ro write a dns Protocol answer to host.
+- How to write a DNS Protocol answer to the requestor.
-- Deeper understanding How to Setup a UDP Server in GoLang and how send answers to the client.
+- Deeper understanding of How to set up a UDP Server in GoLang and how to send answers to the client.

+Open:
+- Different kinds of DNY Types.
+- Error Handling than no Entry exists.